Foundations of Rational Quantum Field Theory, I: #1

 (For the explanation of the notation $(G_2)_{-1}$ see the next section.)

 The theories described in this section represent new rational conformal field theories, and the problem of finding realizations for them is addressed in section (6).

 \mysec{General new cosets}

 The class of theories described here affords even a further generalization.
 Consider the general fusion rules of the current algebra of a group $G$ at the level $k$.
-These fusion rules are connected an $S$ matrix \r\Verlinde.
+From these fusion rules we get an $S$ matrix via Verlinde's formula \r\Verlinde.
 However, the relation is highly ambiguous and a large number of different theories have the exact same fusion rules, but different $S$ and $T$ matrices.
 Let $p$ be any integer which is strange to $d(k+g)$, $(p,d(k+g))=1$, where $g$ is the dual Coxeter number, and $d$ is the index of $M^*$ in $M$, that is $d$ is the least integer such that $d M^*\subset M$.
 (For $SU(N)$ $d=g=N$.)
 The general $S$ matrix corresponding to the $G_k$ fusion rules is

-Note $S_{\lambda,\mu}^{(1)}$ is the usual $S$ matrix of $G_k$, eq.
+Note that $S_{\lambda,\mu}^{(1)}$ is the usual $S$ matrix of $G_k$, eq.
 (2.26), while other values of $p$ correspond to new $S$ matrices.
 The following relation ensures that the resulting fusion rules are independent of $p$

-where $h(\mu)$ is some permutation of the integrable highest weights at level $k$, which depends on $p$, and $s(\mu)=\pm1$ is some sign.
+where $h(\mu)$ is some permutation of the integrable highest weights at level $k$, which depends on $p$, and $s(\mu)=\pm1$ is some sign factor.
 By examining the expression for $S$, eq.
 (1), we find that $h$ is defined (uniquely) by

 where $w$ is some Weyl element, $s(\mu)=(-1)^w$, and the fact that this relation holds is guaranteed by $(p,d(k+g))=1$.
 It follows that the fusion rules are

 and thus do not depend on $p$.
 It can be shown that the dimension formula for the primary fields assumes the form,